aartitayade/predict/readme.txt

 3. go to downloaded repository/directory
 4. run command:
    pip install .
-5  above command will install "predict" package
+   above command will install "predict" package
-6  now run belove commands to predict total count of rented bikes
+5  now run below commands to predict total count of rented bikes
    $predict
-7 predict will ask to enter atemp,hum(humadity),windspeed values for which you want total count of bikes
+6  predict will ask to enter atemp,hum(humadity),windspeed values for which you want total count of bikes

 ----------------------------------------------------------------------------------------------